eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Integer

 This element sets the maximum size in samples of a secondary re-order administration.
-The secondary re-order administration is per reader in need of historical data.
+The secondary re-order administration is per reader needing historical data.

 The default value is: "128".